slow-groovin/mitmproxy-llm-better-view/README.md

 ## Notes

-This feature is developed and tested based on the author's usage patterns.
+This is developed and tested based on the author's usage patterns.
 It may not cover all API usage scenarios.
 Please submit an ISSUE to add support for uncovered parameters/types.

 ## Future Plans